If I am to speak ten minutes, I need a week for preparation; if fifteen minutes, three days; if half an hour, two days; if an hour, I am ready now.

 You must understand the whole of life, not just one little part of it.
 That is why you must read, that is why you must look at the skies, that is why you must sing and dance, and write poems and suffer and understand, for all that is life.

-Submitted by ZacharyTE over 5 years ago
+Submitted by ZacharyTE almost 6 years ago

 Whoever is careless with truth in small matters can not be trusted in important affairs

-Submitted by Anujsomany about 3 years ago
+Submitted by Anujsomany over 3 years ago

 I can never read all the books I want; I can never be all the people I want and live all the lives I want.
 I can never train myself in all the skills I want.
 And why do I want?
 I want to live and feel all the shades, tones and variations of mental and physical experience possible in life.
 And I am horribly limited.